Deborah has several alcoholic relatives. She became active in Al-anon, for families of alcoholics, over 37 years ago, often helping others.

-More than any other piece of literature I read when I first joined Al-Anon, I attribute this book and the amends I gradually made because of it to save my marriage.
+More than any other piece of literature I read when I first joined Al-Anon, I attribute this book and the amends I gradually made because of it to saving my marriage.

 Making Amends to Friends and Family

-After you make amends to your spouse or other alcoholic in your life, you will need to make Ninth Step amends to friends and family members whom you may have harmed because of your reaction to the alcoholic.
-Once again, start with apologies, when you can.
+After you make amends to your spouse or other alcoholics in your life, you will need to make Ninth Step amends to friends and family members whom you may have harmed because of your reaction to the alcoholic.
+Once again, start with apologies when you can.
 Then, change your future behavior.
 Treat your children with more attention and love.
 Try to become a better parent.